nr072/disfigure/README.md

 The page does not _break_,
 it only loses some features.

-- There is no "Cancel" button, only the "Done" button.
-Due to a lack of basic design sense, the developer went too far ahead without such a button first, and is now afraid to change anything visual.

 - The "`font-family`" and other related CSS may be different on different sites due to the default values on individual sites being different.
 To override all possibilities seemed like a lot of work and was decided against.

+- There is no "Cancel" button.
+The only ways of closing the pop-up are either clicking the "Done" button or pressing the "Escape" key.

+  Due to a lack of basic design sense, the developer went too far ahead without such a button first, and is now afraid to change anything visual.

+#### YouTube-specific

+- Disfigure should be used after the page has finished loading.
+Otherwise, unexpected parts (the main content!) may get removed.
+The CSS selectors that are used to identify targets are those that appear after the page is finished with all the DOM manipulation.

+- The "Stingy" preset must be used after the video has started loading.
+Otherwise, the `<script>` tags necessary to load it may get deleted.

+- Deleted parts may reappear if tab zoom changes
+(for example, the current playlist, if a playlist video is playing).

+- YouTube seems to insert tags into the HTML any time it wants.
+So, even after Disfigure has been used to strip the page down a number of parts may pop up
+(though they may not have any visual effect).

 ### Dependency